 - In a large pot, heat olive oil over medium heat.
 Add onion and celery; cook 5-6 mins.
 Add garlic and cook 30 seconds more.

-- Sprinkle in flour and stir constantly for 1–2 minutes.
+- Sprinkle in flour and stir constantly for 1 to 2 minutes.
 Gradually whisk in vegetable broth.
 Add potatoes, bay leaves, thyme, Old Bay, and crushed nori.
-Simmer 10–12 minutes.
+Simmer 10 to 12 minutes.

 - Add hearts of palm and mushrooms.
 Simmer 5 minutes more.
 Stir in coconut milk, nutritional yeast, and miso paste.